Tape label: Magnetic labels

 Originally, 7- and 9-track data tapes only had human readable labels on them (i.e. as far as the operating system was concerned they were unlabeled).
 Somebody wishing to use a particular tape would ask the operator to mount that tape; the operator would look at the human readable label, mount it on a tape drive, and then tell the operating system which drive contained the tape of interest.
 That had some drawbacks: the operator might mount the wrong tape by mistake, or he might type in the wrong identification.

 A solution was to record some tape identification information on the tape itself in a standard format.
 This metadata allowed the operating system to quickly recognize a volume and assign it to the program that wanted to use it.
-The operating system would notice that a tape drive came online, so it would try to read the first block of information on the tape.
-If that was a volume label, then the operating system could determine what to do with it.
+The operating system would be notified when a tape drive came online, so it would try to read the first block of information on the tape.
+If that was a volume label, then the operating system would know that that tape volume was available for use.
+This function is called automatic volume recognition (AVR).

 Some computer systems used similar labels on other serial media, for example punched card decks and sometimes line printer output.

+Many early computer systems used labels in a format unique to that system.
+IBM/ANSI labels eventually became universally accepted, often as an alternative to system-specific labels.